 All you need to know is: You can't fight your biology!

 A note on weight fluctuations.
 Since your set point weight is a range, you may lose and gain 5-10 pounds easily without these side effects because you're within your range.
-Some people are above their set point weights as well, so some people are able to maintain weight loss easily.
-Yet, for the vast majority of the population weight loss won't be sustainable.
+Some people are above their set point weights as well, so some people are able to maintain weight loss easily (key words: some people).
+Yet, for the vast majority of the population weight loss won't be sustainable or good for your health.

 Change your Focus: Weight to Health

 This matters because our culture promotes weight loss at all costs.
-It's scary that some doctors promote extremely restrictive diets by leading very low-calorie diet programs (1000 calories or less) in order for patients to lose weight when science shows us that they'll likely gain it all back.
+It's scary that some doctors promote extremely restrictive diets by leading very low-calorie diet programs in order for patients to lose weight when science shows us that they'll likely gain it all back.
+As providers, given the evidence we have, it is unethical to promote weight loss plans.

 If they don't gain it all back, it will become their full-time job to maintain a lower weight than their body wants it to be by overexercising and restricting their diet.
-Yes, this is basically an eating disorder and seems very unethical for some doctors to be promoting.
-I'm not kidding about this - in my internship, one of the dietitians at the hospital was extremely proud of her very low calorie diet weight loss program.
+This is disordered eating and dieting itself is a risk factor for eating disorders.
+I'm not kidding about this - in my internship, a dietitian was extremely proud of the very low calorie diet weight loss program she led.

 What we need as a culture is to switch our focus off of weight and onto healthy habits.
 There are many ways to support our health without putting the focus on our weight.